1993 Pacific typhoon season: Typhoon Tasha (Rubing)

+Tasha hit China in August.
+Tasha killed one person and caused 520 million RMB (US$88.9 million) in damage.

 Typhoon Keoni

 Keoni formed southeast of the Big Island of Hawaii on August 9, and was later classified as a named system south of the island chain.
 Keoni peaked as an intense Category 4 hurricane over open waters and lasted until the 29th, crossing the International Date Line and becoming a typhoon in the western Pacific, but never affected land.

 Typhoon Vernon

 The cyclone dropped heavy rainfall across much of the Japanese archipelago.
 A peak rainfall total occurred of 340 mm at Mount Zaō, including a record 319 mm in 24 hours.
 A peak hourly rainfall total of 64 mm was observed in Tokyo.
 A wind gust of 76 km/h was recorded in Miyake-jima.
 Vernon caused 2 fatalities and 4 injuries.